slin14/savee/README.md

-# savee
+# saveE

-# Competition-based energy saving app created for cmd-f 2020 hackathon
+A competition-based energy saving app created for cmd-f 2020 hackathon